 1920: Baghdad becomes the capital of the new state of Iraq.
 The League of Nations grants Britain a mandate to govern Iraq.
 Many new buildings and roads are built, and it returns to its position as the dominating city of the area around the rivers Euphrates and Tigris.

 1970’s: Increase in oil prices brings prosperity to Baghdad, resulting in many new projects and modern buildings, as well as wide-scale housing programs.

 1991: During the Gulf War, many important buildings are bombed in Baghdad, as well as important installations for the infrastructure.

 2004: Through the year, the security situation in Baghdad worsens.
-Bomb actions, street fighting and kidnapping, both of nationals, other Muslim nationals and Westerners causes much problems with the rebuilding of the city and its institutions.
+Bomb actions, street fighting, and kidnapping, both of nationals, other Muslim nationals, and Westerners cause many problems with the rebuilding of the city and its institutions.